Vaifathuy/vaifat-rxswift-training/Notes/vault/observables.md

 id: dI8ZZxMwdC6iOpPdEfaIB
 title: Observables
 desc: ''
-updated: 1631784148634
+updated: 1631864335665
 created: 1630999552309
 ---
 # **`</> Observables`**

 ## **What is an observable?**
-An Observable is a sequence emitting`events`asynchronously over a period of time.
+An Observable is a sequence emitting `events` asynchronously over a period of time.

 **`Events`** can be any values:
 - Number;